 The GST STEM Academy has redesigned secondary education to offer students opportunities to learn the skills necessary to be successful in STEM careers.
 The GST STEM Academy provides students with:

-Classes will be held at Airport Corporate Park, 360 Daniel Zenker Drive, Horseheads, NY 14845.
-Students will spend their ninth- and 10th-grade years at the new location and their 11th- and 12th-grade years will be spent at GST BOCES and Corning Community College.
+The STEM Academy is located at 2634 Goff Road in Corning, NY.
+Students spend their ninth- and 10th-grade years at the STEM Academy and their 11th- and 12th-grade years are spent at GST BOCES and Corning Community College.
 Years 13-14 (if needed) take place at CCC.

 A consortium of GST BOCES, its component school districts, Corning Community College and 16 regional businesses applied for and received a statewide grant for $3 million in 2015 to launch the Greater Southern Tier STEM Academy.
 The Elmira City School District is handling the financial administration duties.
 School districts pay a tuition fee for students they send to P-TECH, which they can be reimbursed through BOCES aid.
 The grant covers the rest of the costs associated with the school.

-The school employs an English Language Arts teacher, math teacher and science teacher, who work closely together to integrate the subjects in lessons.
+The school employs an English Language Arts teacher, math teacher, science teacher, social studies teacher, DDP teacher, PE/health teacher, Special Education teacher (beginning in fall 2018) and teaching assistants who work closely together to integrate the subjects in lessons.
 They are assisted by a part-time STEM instructional coach.
-The school also has a school counselor on staff.
+The school also has a full-time school counselor on staff and will add a college liaison in July 2018.

 A student who will succeed at the STEM Academy will:

 Eighth-graders in participating districts can apply.
 Along with an application and a form that parents fill out, applicants must submit written recommendations from teachers and school counselors.
-All application materials must be submitted to the offices of the middle school counselor in the student's district of residence by April 1, 2016.
+All application materials must be submitted to the offices of the middle school counselor in the student's district of residence.
 Applicants also will participate in an interview session.

 Students who meet the requirements but who are not selected will be placed on a waiting list for their school.
 Should a slot become available before the start of the school year, it will be offered to a student from the waiting list for that school.
 If all the available slots for a particular school are not filled, a lottery will be held among students on the waiting lists for all the component school districts.